swch/Strivve-SDK/postman-samples/README.md

 ## Single Job

-Now that you are familiar with how to run a simple job, let's explore some more efficient and advanced techniques for
+Now that you are familiar with how to run a simple job, let's explore some more efficient and advanced techniques for placing cards on merchant sites.

-Import CU SSO.postman_collection.json
+Import Single Job.postman_collection.json

-- Create (or reuse) and enviornment in Postman
-- Add a variable CARDSAVR-INSTANCE (this is the instance part of your API URL: api.CARDSAVR-INSTANCE.cardsavr.io)
-- Add a variable for USERNAME (contact your account manager if you do not have the username)
-- Add a variable for PASSWORD (contact your account manager if you do not have the password)
-- Add a variable for TRACE with a value of {"key": "postman_test"}
-- Add a variable for FINANCIAL_INSTITUTION with a value of "default" (this may be provided by Strivve as well)
-- Run step 1 to login
-- Run step 2 to create a card, cardholder and address
+1. Log into CardSavr
+2. Find a merchant
+3. Post the job as a full hydrated body.
+This way you can post the cardholder, card, account and job in one call.
+    1. Default cardholders are ephemeral.
+All cardholder data is purged upon completion of the session.
+    2. If a job is posted with a persistent cardholder, credentials can be saved for future jobs.
+You also must send a x-cardsavr-cardholder-safe-key when using peristent cardholders.
+(This header is available in the calls, and can be toggled on and off)
+4. Poll the job
+    1. Using the job id.
+This queries the entire state of the job
+    2. Using the messages endpoint.
+This is handy for streaming status messages to the client
+    3. Using the cardholder endpoint.
+This way if a cardholder is running simultaneous jobs, the status messages are merged.
+5. Credential requests
+    1. Resubmit credentials
+    2. Add Email and Phone if missing
+    3. Submit TFA
+    4. Submit Security Questions
+6. After jobs coomplete, you can query the card placement results.
+Even though ephemeral cardholders are purged, the card placement results (with no identifiable information) remain.
+7. End the session

+## CardUpdatr simulation w/two jobs

+1. Log into Cardsavr
+2. Create Cardholder
+3. Upsert Card
+4. Post Job
+5. Save the credentials

 At this point, you've procured a cardholder with a card that contains an access grant that can be used by CardUpdatr.
 CardUpdatr then runs the following steps: